nashville-software-school/aws-deployment-instructions/README.md

 2. Place your `db.json` file under that directory.

 #### `/src/data.js`
-Create a `data.js` file under your application's source directory and configure it as follows:
+Create a `data.js` file under your application's `src` directory and configure it as follows:

 ```
 const baseUrl = process.env.NODE_ENV === 'production'